Wilfred/difftastic/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report an issue
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+Thanks for reporting a bug!
+Please include all of the following:

-A clear and concise description of what the bug is.
+(1) A description of the issue.
+A screenshot is often helpful too.

-**To Reproduce**
-Include the before and after files you were diffing, or a repository URL and a commit hash.
+(2) A copy of what you're diffing.
+If you're diffing files, include the before and after files.
+If you're using difftastic with a VSC repository, include the URL and commit hash.

-**Your environment (please complete the following information):**
- - difftastic version [e.g. 0.22]
- - Operating system [e.g. Arch Linux]
+(3) The version of difftastic you're using (see `difft --version`) and your operating system.